aws/aws-cli/awscli/examples/athena/start-query-execution.rst

-**Example 1: To run a query in a specfied database, data catalog, and workgroup**
+**Example 1: To run a query in a specified database, data catalog, and workgroup**

 The following ``start-query-execution`` example uses the ``AthenaAdmin`` workgroup to run a query on the`` cloudfront_logs`` table in the ``cflogsdatabase`` in the ``AwsDataCatalog`` data catalog. ::